sparkflows/sparkflows-docs/docs/tutorials/data-engineeringII/retail-data-preparation.rst

 In this example, we start with 3 datasets, read them in & understand their schema in the process, perform data cleaning and then apply appropriate aggregations and joins.

 The cleansed and tranformed datasets are written to HDFS as CSV files.
-These dataset can as well we written as Parquet, Avro, JSON, XML files or to HIVE/Relational tables as needed.

 Datasets
 --------